evo-lua/evo-runtime/README.md

 # evo-runtime

-``evo`` is an experimental Lua runtime built on LuaJIT and libuv, with batteries included.
+``evo`` is an standalone Lua runtime built on LuaJIT and libuv, with batteries included.

+## Features

+Here's a selection of things you can do when running Lua scripts with Evo:

+* Networking via UDP, TCP, HTTP/S, and WebSockets
+* File system access, process I/O, and other system-level tasks
+* Make use of the builtin test runner (including assertions library)
+* Create native or web-based UIs and 3D software
+* Data compression, encryption, and basic image processing

+Not all of the included APIs are as user-friendly as I'd like, but that'll change.

 ## Status

 Functional, but not feature complete.
-See issues and milestones for future plans.
-Consult the below roadmap for details.
+See [issues](https://github.com/evo-lua/evo-runtime/issues) and [milestones](https://github.com/evo-lua/evo-runtime/milestones) for future plans.
+Quick summary for the impatient:

+* Core features: Fully implemented and tested.
+Package management facilities are still missing
+* Documentation: Exists and is fairly comprehensive, but might be incomplete and poorly structured
+* Dependencies: Currently the runtime is "bloated" on purpose, will streamline this in the Beta phase
+* Interoperability: Selective for now, may consider adding additional integrations later (within reason)
+* Performance optimization and security hardening: Ongoing effort, much room for improvement
+* Usability: Many low-level libraries require a lot of tinkering/domain knowledge; high-level APIs are planned

+Evo is a hobbyist project.
+There may be long periods of time with little to no activity; That's entirely normal and expected.

 ### Roadmap

+Although I'm developing in my spare time, I don't do so aimlessly.
+Below is a rough outline up until the first major release.

 > [!NOTE]
-> This is NOT reflective of the overall implementation status, but rather a preliminary roadmap from now to `v1.0.0`.
+> This list does NOT describe the overall implementation status, but rather constitutes a preliminary roadmap to `v1.0.0`.

 * [x] MVP: Experimentation and proof-of-concept (completed in multiple stages)
 * [ ] Alpha: Standard libraries and inclusion of additional bindings (currently in progress; ETA: Q4/2024 - Q1/2025)